CLAT Exam Pattern 2026 – Marking Scheme, Total Questions, Duration & Section-wise

 Unattempted 0 Marks

-Strategy Tip: Attempt questions only when you are 60-70% confident due to negative marking.
+Strategy Tip: Attempt questions only when you are 60-70% confident due to the strict negative marking penalty.

 CLAT UG Syllabus 2026 (Section-wise)